Gambling Addiction

 What are the Risk Factors of Gambling Disorder?

-Concerns with mental health.
 Compulsive gamblers frequently struggle with substance abuse, personality disorders, depression, and/or anxiety.
 Additionally, attention-deficit disorder (ADHD), obsessive-compulsive disorder (OCD), and bipolar illness may also be associated with compulsive gambling (ADHD).

-Age.
 Younger and middle-aged persons are more likely to suffer from compulsive gambling.
 The likelihood of developing compulsive gambling increases if a youngster or teenager gambles.
 However, compulsive gambling can also be an issue for older adults.

-Influence from family or friends.
 The chances that you may develop a gambling issue are higher if members of your family or close friends do.
 Family relationships and friends have a significant impact on people throughout their lives.

-Gender.
 Men are more likely to engage in compulsive gambling than women.
 Women tend to begin gambling later in life and may develop an addiction more quickly.
 However, the ways that men and women gamble are becoming increasingly similar.

 How is gambling addiction managed or treated?

 Gambling affects people in different ways.
-For different people. different approaches may work better.
+For different people, different approaches may work better.
 Gambling problems are treated with a variety of therapy methods, such as cognitive behavioral therapy (CBT), psychodynamic therapy, group therapy, and family therapy.

-- Learn to manage your gambling
+- Learn to manage their gambling

-- Reconcile family relationship
+- Reconcile family relationships

-- Deal the desire to gamble
+- Deal with the desire to gamble

 - Deal with challenges and stress